2020–2021 Indian farmers' protest: Immediate demand

-The farmer unions believe that the laws will open the sale and marketing of agricultural products outside the notified Agricultural Produce Market Committee (APMC) mandis for farmers.
+The farmer unions believe that the laws will open the sale and marketing of agricultural products outside the notified Agricultural Produce Market Committee APMC) mandis for farmers.
 Further, the laws will allow inter-state trade and encourage hike electronic trading of agricultural produce.
 The new laws prevent the state governments from collecting a market fee, cess, or levy for trade outside the APMC markets; this has led the farmers to believe the laws will "gradually lead to the deterioration and ultimately end the mandi system" thus "leaving farmers at the mercy of corporates".
 Further, the farmers believe that the laws will end their existing relationship with agricultural small-scale businessmen (commission agents who act as middlemen by providing financial loans, ensuring timely procurement, and promising adequate prices for their crop).
+Opponents of the acts further contend that the legislation would expand control over agricultural markets at the expense of small-scale farmers.
+These arguments build on broader, ongoing debates regarding the corporatisation of Indian agriculture and the influence of international agribusiness.